unkn0wnh4ckr/hackers-tool-kit/README.md

 this is where i will try to put the most recent updates

-* added a web directory scanner option

-* updated exploits.txt and payloads.txt

 * added comments to code making it easier too read

 * added a option to start a server via apache

+* added a clearall and a run option